Interruption in online service for recruitment 6 June 01:00–08:00 More information

 Costs incurred by non-custodial parents in maintaining contact to their child

 The right of children under 18 years to maintain contact to their parents can be safeguarded by granting basic social assistance for this purpose.
-Kela can grant a child-specific food allowance which is valid for the day of seeing the child to the parent who does not live in the same household and who receives basic social assistance.
-In addition, Kela can grant assistance towards travel costs.
+Kela can grant a child-specific food allowance which is valid for the day of seeing the child to the parent who does not live in the same household as well as assistance towards travel costs.

-If a child spends half of his or her time with one parent and half with the other, the child-specific basic amount is divided equally between the parents and the costs arising from child contact are not separately recognised for purposes of basic social assistance.
-The child-specific basic amount can be divided without a confirmed agreement on the right of access or a court decision.
+If a child spends half of his or her time with one parent and half with the other parent or another guardian, the child-specific basic amount is divided equally and the costs arising from child contact are not separately recognised for purposes of basic social assistance.
+The child-specific basic amount can be divided between the parents without a confirmed agreement on the right of access or a court decision.
 If the child lives alternately with another guardian (not the child's parent), a confirmed agreement on the right of access or a court decision is needed so that the child-specific basic amount can be divided.

 Child-specific food allowance for the non-custodial parent

 Kela may grant a child-specific food allowance for a non-custodial parent who receives basic social assistance, which is valid for the day of seeing the child.

 As a rule, the non-custodial parent receives food allowance for the days of seeing the child in accordance with the agreement on the right of access.

 The days of seeing the child are taken into account for each child separately and for each full or partial day.
 The basic amount differs according to the age of the child and the meal expenses are taken into account to a percentage of 49% of the basic amount.
 The meal expenses for one day are calculated as the meal expenses for one month divided by 30.